-However, for that added bit of magic to pull everything together, Google Analytics stands head and shoulders above the rest as a tool for measuring the bigger picture – particularly by monitoring traffic arriving on your website and how site users are behaving.
+However, for that added bit of magic to pull everything together, Google Analytics stands head and shoulders above the rest as a tool for measuring the bigger picture.
+In particular, they monitor traffic arriving on your website and how site users are behaving.
 Google’s machine learning capabilities mean that Google Analytics can generate insights you just can’t get anywhere else.

-Instead of thinking of reporting as the culmination of your efforts, you need to think about it as the way that you justify future investment in your marketing efforts.
-After all, management want to see results and return on investment – this is the best way to show that the tactics you’re using are successful, and that you have ideas about how to improve in future.
+Instead of thinking of reporting as a culmination of your efforts, you need to think about it as the way you justify future investment in your marketing efforts.
+After all, management want to see results and return on investment.
+It is the best way to show that the tactics you’re using are successful, and that you have ideas about how to improve in future.
 Digital reporting tools are your best friend when it comes to innovation in your marketing efforts.

 Google Digital Garage

 Google Digital Garage also offers a ‘fundamentals of digital marketing’ course that’s extensive enough for any beginner.
 After all, a lot of digital marketing is about working with Google, so why not go directly to the source for more information?
 It’s self-directed, with a range of courses coming in at over 40 hours, so it’s a handy way to get started for free.